zixaphir/Stable-Diffusion-Webui-Civitai-Helper/README.md

 **Scanning takes time, just wait it finish**

-For each model, it will create a json file to save all model info from Civitai.
-This model info file will be "Your_model_name.civitai.info" in your model folder.
+For each model, it will create two files to save all model info from Civitai.
+These model info files will be `[model_name].civitai.info` and `[model_name].json` in your model folder.

 ![](img/model_info_file.jpg)

-If a model info file already exists, it will be skipped.
-If a model cannot be found in Civitai, it will create an empty model info file, so the model won't be scanned twice.
+If a model info file already exists, by default it will be skipped.
+If a model cannot be found in Civitai, a minimal model info file will be created with any information that can be extracted from the model.
+By default, a model with model pre-existing model info files will not be scanned.

 ### Adding New Models
-When you have some new models, just click scan button again, to get new model's information and preview images.
-It won't scan the same model twice.
+When you have some new models, just click scan button again to get new model's information and preview images.
+Only new models will be scanned with default options.

 ## Model Card
 **(Use this only after scanning finished)**